 - The U.S. Interagency Council on Homelessness’ Guide to American Rescue Plan Funding describes Federal funding sources that support people experiencing homelessness.

 - Learn more about the HOME-ARP funds at the HUD HOME-ARP websit and Minnesota Housing HOME-ARP website.

 - Local jurisdictions were awarded local Federal Fiscal Recovery Funds (FRF), HOME-ARP, and emergency rental assistance funds.
 Check out what local jurisdictions in Minnesota were allocated.
 Each jurisdiction will determine how it allocates funding within the allowable purposes of each funding source.

 Rental Assistance Programs

 - COVID-19 Emergency Rental Assistance Program – This is a federally funded rental assistance program run by Minnesota Housing.
-Now accepting applications!
-Visit https://www.renthelpmn.org/ to learn more about the program.
+RentHelpMN is no longer accepting new applications.

 - Local rental assistance programs

 - Eviction moratorium – Visit Minnesota Housing’s website to read frequently asked questions and answers about the evictions off-ramp timeline.